LeeLux/LeeCom-BedWars/README.md

 ## Installation
 1. Download the `.zip` file
-2. Place it in the `datapacks` folder of your Minecraft world
+3. Place it in the `datapacks` folder of your Minecraft world (be sure that you have a datapack/[DatapackName]/data structure, you may have to unzip)
-3. Use the in-game command `/reload` to load the datapack
+4. Use the in-game command `/reload` to load the datapack

 ## How to play